Wirt County Energy Express

 Energy Express is typically housed in school facilities that otherwise would stand empty during the summer.
 However, community centers and churches are also used in some areas.

 Many community members and service organizations donate their time and talents.
-Volunteers read aloud, help serve meals, take dictation from children, staff school offices, offer art activities, listen to children read and share their special interests and experiences.
-To learn more about sponsoring and starting an Energy Express site in your community, contact us.
+Volunteers read aloud, help serve meals, take dictation from children, staff school offices, offer art activities, listen to children read, and share their special interests and experiences.
+To learn more about sponsoring and starting an Energy Express site in your community, contact your local WVU Extension office.